la2050/archive/_projects/2016/spark-la-youth-mentorships.md

   partners with Spark.
 The impact goes beyond students and mentors to the company itself: “It’s energizing and it’s cool,” says Perry Wallack.
 “It will help your company hire.
 It will absolutely help you retain.'
+Please explain how you will define and measure success for your project.​: >- Success for Spark means keeping students:

+  - engaged: motivated and invested in their education, seeing a clear path to their future

+  - on track: attending school regularly, exhibiting positive behavior, and succeeding in coursework

+  - ready: academically, socially, and emotionally prepared to navigate high school

+  We’ve established a data-sharing agreement with our partner schools to monitor the three warning signs of disengagement -- grades, attendance, and behavior -- as well as graduation.
+Spark also tracks the development of key skills and mindsets that set students up for success, including teamwork, positive attitude, and other social/emotional competencies.
+We conduct pre-, mid-, and post-program surveys of Spark students, mentors, and teachers to gauge student gains in growth mindset (based on Carol Dweck’s research), grit (based on Angela Duckworth’s research), classroom engagement (based on KIPP’s school character report card), and 21st-century skills (based on the work of MHA labs).
+Finally, we measure the quality of each student-mentor match through surveys of both students and mentors.

+  Based on Spark’s latest impact report:

+  - 91% of students improve their grades, attendance, or classroom engagement during our program

+  - 77% demonstrate positive academic mindsets (like self-efficacy)

+  - 83% meet or exceed expectations on social/emotional skills (like teamwork)

+  - 92% have graduated on time or are on track to do so (compared to only 68% of their peers)
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/spark-la-youth-mentorships/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5555652265741-team90.jpg
 organization_name: Spark Los Angeles